AcalaNetwork/hardhat-tutorials/liquidation/README.md

 ## Setting up

-The tutorial project will live in the `Liquidation/` folder.
-We can create it using `mkdir Liquidation`.
+The tutorial project will live in the `liquidation/` folder.
+We can create it using `mkdir liquidation`.
 As we will be using Hardhat development framework, we need to initiate the `yarn` project and add `hardhat` as a development dependency:

 ```shell
 yarn init && yarn add --dev hardhat